Last Updated: May 24, 2022

 Here’s the eastern screech owl song if you were wondering:

 Screech owls might be small, but they feed on smaller songbirds, rodents, snakes, and large insects, which is good for the community.
-Fortunately, they’ll readily accept a nest box if you’re looking to attract a breeding pair.
+Fortunately, they’ll readily accept a nesting box if you’re looking to attract a breeding pair.

 5. The Short-eared Owl